pyrddlgym-project/pyRDDLGym/docs/jax.rst

 -------------------

-pyRDDLGym-jax provides a Bayesian optimization algorithm for automatically tuning key hyper-parameters of the planner.
-It:
+pyRDDLGym-jax provides a Bayesian optimization algorithm for automatically tuning key hyper-parameters of the planner, which:

 * supports multi-processing by evaluating multiple hyper-parameter settings in parallel
 * leverages Bayesian optimization to search the hyper-parameter space more efficiently
-* supports both straight-line planning and deep reactive policies.
+* supports straight-line planning, replanning, and deep reactive policies.

-The key hyper-parameters can be tuned as follows:
+The automatic tuning can be performed as follows:

 .. code-block:: python